Are you looking for cool apps that pay you???

 37. Be Frugal

-Be Frugal boasts that they don't make earning difficult by making you rack up points or rewards.
+Be Frugal boasts that they make earning easy because they don't make you first earn points or rewards.
 Add the extension to your Chrome browser and start shopping.
-They have around 5,000 stores in their system, so it should be easy to make your regular purchases and get cashback—they payout through PayPal, direct deposits, or checks.
+They have around 5,000 stores in their system, so it should be easy to make your regular purchases and get cash back.
+They pay through PayPal, direct deposits, or checks.

 Fluz is a creative new app that can generate virtual gift cards for the orders you're already making.
 By placing your orders through the Fluz app, you earn an extra 1-35% cashback on your orders.

-Pei is an app that earns you cashback or Bitcoin payouts.
-All you have to do is securely add your credit card (with secure end-to-end encryption) and use it while making purchases at stores and restaurants.
+Pei is an app that earns you cash back or Bitcoin.
+All you have to do is add your credit card (with secure end-to-end encryption) and use it while making purchases at stores and restaurants.
 You can easily earn an extra 1-10% cashback at your favorites like Target, Starbucks, or any other popular brand.

-Dosh helps you earn cashback as you shop.
-Like Fluz, Pei, and other cashback apps, Dosh enables you to make while you go about your regular purchasing habits.
-If you're a frequent traveler, be sure to use Dosh when you book your hotels, as you can earn up to 40% cashback at hotels across the globe.
+Dosh, like Fluz, Pei, and other cashback apps, enables you to make money from your regular purchasing habits.
+If you're a frequent traveler, be sure to use Dosh when you book your hotels, as you can earn up to 40% cash back at hotels across the globe.

 41. Receipt Hog

 Receipt Hog turns your receipts into cash.
 The more receipts you upload, the more coins you'll earn, and the more coins you make, the more rewards you'll get!
 It's a top-rated app, so expect to end up on a waitlist for a couple of days.
 But once you're in, it's easy to earn coins just by making regular purchases!